explosion/spaCy/extra/DEVELOPER_DOCS/Code Conventions.md

 ## Naming

-Naming is hard and it's probably one of the main things we discuss in our regular PR meetings.
+Naming is hard and often a topic of long internal discussions.
 We don't expect you to come up with the perfect names for everything you write – finding the right names is often an iterative and collaborative process.
 That said, we do try to follow some basic conventions.

 Consistent with general Python conventions, we use `CamelCase` for class names including dataclasses, `snake_case` for methods, functions and variables, and `UPPER_SNAKE_CASE` for constants, typically defined at the top of a module.
 We also avoid using variable names that shadow the names of built-in functions, e.g. `input`, `help` or `list`.